feldti/GsDevKit_stones/documentation-de/960-postgresql.md

 ### psql - starten
     sudo -u postgres psql

+### psql - Liste alle Datenbanken auf
+Within psql you may execute "\list" to list all available databases

+### psql - Liste alle Accounts
+Within psql you may execute "\du" to list all available user accounts

 ### psql - Mit einer bestimmten Datenbank verbinden
-Within psql you may execute "\c <dbname>" to aswitch to the specific database
+Within psql you may execute "\c <dbname>" to switch to the specific database

 ### psql - Tabellenstruktur einer bestimmten tabelle in einer Datenbank anzeigen
 Within psql you may execute "\dn <tablename>" to show the structure of a specific table